Arithmetic {B}reuil-{K}isin-{F}argues modules and comparison of integral {p}-adic Hodge theories: Fargues-Fontaine curve and the Fargues-Fontaine functor

-\begin{proof} This is stated as \cite[\S 10.5.3, Remark 10.5.8]{FF} and the proof also works for potentially log-crystalline representations.
-Actually, let $V$ be the potentially log-crystalline representation corresponds to $(D',\varphi,N,\Fi^\bullet,G_K)$ and let $\E_V=V\otimes_{\Q_p} \O_X$ be corresponded slope 0 $\O_X$-representation of $G_K$.
-The theorem is equivalence to show
+\begin{proof} For the first part, it is stated in \cite[\S 10.5.3, Remark 10.5.8]{FF} for filtered $\varphi$-modules, and for filtered $(\varphi,N)$-modules, it is \cite[Proposition 5.6]{prefaceofFF}.
+For the second part of the proof, let $V$ be the potentially log-crystalline representation corresponding to $(D,\varphi,N,\Fi^\bullet,G_K)$ and let $\E_V=V\otimes_{\Q_p} \O_X$ be the corresponding slope 0 $\O_X$-representation of $G_K$.
+It is equivalent to show